Gurage people: History

 In the 1830s, Walga Moe, a leader of the Kebena, along with two Gurage muslims, Umar Bekesa and Ali Dänäbo, established a petty Muslim state in the region.
 This political formation laid the foundation for later resistance movements in southern Ethiopia.
-Later in the 19th century, the Gurage people came under pressure from the expanding empire of Menelik II of Shewa, whose military campaigns, referred to as the Agar Maqnat.
+In the 19th century, the Gurage people came under pressure from the expanding empire of Menelik II of Shewa, whose military campaigns, referred to as the Agar Maqnat.
 Initially, the Gurages, with the exception of the Soddo Gurage who submitted to Menelik in 1876 without resistance, fiercely opposed his expansion.
 From 1874 onward, they fought to defend their independence and lands for 14 years, successfully repelling Menelik's forces in several battles.
 The most intense and significant of these was the Battle of Aräkit (in Gumär) in 1875 where Hassan Enjamo of Kebena, the son of Walga Moe, defeated a large Shewan force.
 Only about one-third of Menelik's men returned safely and a number of Shewan captives were sold to the Wällamo region by the victors.
 Among those killed in the battle was Aläqa Zänäb, author of the first chronicle of Emperor Tewodros II.
 It wasn't until 1888 when Gobana Dacche defeated Hassan Enjamo at the Battle of Jebdu Meda were the Gurages finally subdued.

 Following their incorporation into the modern Ethiopian state, the repressive neftenya system over their homeland facilitated urban migration, initially migrating for labor in Addis Ababa to generate the necessary cash to pay the taxes imposed on them.
 Throughout the history of Addis Ababa, the Gurage have been both the city's main labor force and the driving force behind Addis Mercato.
 By the early 20th century, Gurage had become synonymous with porters, as people would call for laborers by shouting the name "Gurage".
 Until the 1950s, most urban Gurage worked in manual labor, petty trade, or as shopkeepers for foreign traders (Yemeni Arabs, Armenians, Greeks, and Indians), who then dominated Ethiopia's economy.
 However, between the 1950s and 1970s, they successfully outcompeted foreign entrepreneurs, effectively dominating Ethiopia's emerging capitalist economy.
 Today, their strong work ethic and entrepreneurial success remain integral to Ethiopia's economic and social fabric, with "Gurageness" often associated with business acumen in public discourse.